LoakSubmissions/lightship-ardk-templates/README.md

 ### Installing

-* Fork or clone this repo to your local dev environment
+* Fork or clone this repo to your local dev environment.
-* Open with a supported Unity version
+* Open with a supported Unity version.
-* Go to Edit > Preferences > External Tools and scroll to the bottom
+* Go to Edit > Preferences > External Tools and scroll to the bottom.
 * Ensure that "Gradle installed with Unity" is unchecked and the path is pointing to your Gradle v6.9.4+ binaries.
-* Exit the preferences window and find your project view
+* Exit the preferences window and find your project view.
-* In the project view, go to Resources > ARDK and select the ARDKAuthConfig asset to view in the inspector
+* In the project view, go to Resources > ARDK and select the ARDKAuthConfig asset to view in the inspector.
 * Fill in the API Key field by following steps 2 and 3 of this guide: [Authentication](https://lightship.dev/docs/ardk/ardk_fundamentals/authentication.html#doxid-authentication)
+* You can rename the "Your Project" folder in Assets to the name of your experience.
+Please try and keep all of your custom assets inside this folder for easier submission and review.

 ## Help